Greylock Partners raises $1 billion for new venture fund

 | SAN FRANCISCO

-SAN FRANCISCO Greylock Partners, the venture-capital firm behind companies like LinkedIn, LNKD.N said on Tuesday it raised a $1 billion fund, its 14th.
+SAN FRANCISCO Greylock Partners, the venture-capital firm behind companies like LinkedIn, LNKD.N said on Tuesday it raised a $1 billion (£635.7 million) fund, its 14th.

 The fund will focus on early-stage companies, Greylock partner David Sze said in a blog post, particularly in the areas of seamless technology and the increasing ease of using technology in the workplace.